 My interest of research focuses on subjects related to system inequality expressed in lack of participatory democracy, geopolitical dynamics, and impacts of economic sanctions.
 I like to think of writing as a way of critically reflecting upon conditions that are generally perceived as immutable.
 As such writing is the first step to create a space for a differentiated dialogue.

-While I’m new to the Checks&Balances team, to the IRIO programme and to the city of Groningen, my interest in the world has been eminent for as far as I can remember.
-As this is an extroadinary time in history to read about the things happening in the world of global politics, I feel priviliged having the opportunity to share my enthousiasm and guide you through the subtle causes of headlines and the huge consequences of unheard phenomena.
+Meindert Boersma is a freshman IRIO student.
+As this is an extroadinary time in history to read about the things happening in the world of global politics, he feels priviliged having the opportunity to share his enthousiasm and to guide you through the subtle causes of major headlines and the big consequences of unheard phenomena.

 Minja is a second year IRIO student and a layout editor/journalist for C&B. Today, in-depth, analytical journalism is more important than ever, as we see how our news culture is gradually turning into a five-second consumer experience.
 Minja aims to write articles that expose the intertwined flows of power and money worldwide and hopefully provide the readers with some new perspectives!